scripting-drafts/Google-Places-Data-Extraction/README.md

-This scripts will scan Barcelona's neighbourhoods by keyword given and write the results to a table.
+This scripts scan Barcelona's neighbourhoods by keyword given and write the results to a table.

 geocoded-places-csv-bcn.py
  - Update that gets coordinates from the Nominatim API.